davidsonfellipe/awesome-wpo/README.md

 * [wrk](https://github.com/wg/wrk) - A HTTP benchmarking tool (with optional Lua scripting for request generation, response processing, and custom reporting)
 * [beeswithmachineguns](https://github.com/newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
+* [k6](https://k6.io/) - An open source load testing tool built for developers.
+Easy to integrate into CI pipelines.
+Tests are written in ES6 JS and you can test APIs, microservices and websites using HTTP/1.1, HTTP/2 and WebSocket.

 ## Web server Modules